English Editing Service

 Your paper goes through a two-step editing process that clarifies your ideas and removes Chinese English without changing your meaning.
 Our goal is to make your paper publishable.

-Our editors are selected according first to their knowledge of a specific domain.
-We prefer that our editors have a graduate degree and research writing experience in the areas that the papers they edit come from.
-Although this is not always possible for smaller subfields, we do our best to find an editor who knows the writing style of an author's specific domain.
-Technical editing skills are rare and difficult to attain, and most of the editors who apply to work at Wallace are not accepted.
-All of those who do are trained in rewriting and editing Chinese English sentences.
-We put editors through a rigorous 3-week training program in which their exercises and samples are evaluated by our proofreaders and other editors to ensure they are qualified before they are given a customer's paper.
-This training process is long, time consuming, ongoing, and necessary for each editor to maintain and guarantee quality.
+Our editors are selected primarily according to their knowledge of a specific domain.
+We prefer that our editors have a graduate degree and research writing experience in the fields of the papers they edit.
+Although this is not always possible for smaller subfields, we endeavor to find an editor who knows the writing style of an author's specific domain.
+Technical editing skills are rare and difficult to obtain, and most who apply to edit at Wallace are not accepted.
+Those who are accepted are trained in rewriting and editing Chinese English sentences.
+Editors complete a rigorous 3-month training program in which their exercises and samples are evaluated by proofreaders and other editors to ensure they are qualified before they are given live customer papers.

 - What we do during editing: A native English speaking editor revises your paper, paying special attention to sentences that read like nonnative English.
 Editors are especially vigilant for overuse of the passive voice, word choice that more accurately reflects your intended meaning, redundancies, pronouns, improper tense use, subject–verb agreement, and other writing errors common among native Chinese speakers.